thexabd/TSPinJava/README.md

 # TSPinJava
-A comparison of three algorithms in solving the TSP, all implemented in Java.
-This was a collaborative work done by myself and two other coursemates
+A comparison of three algorithms for solving the TSP, all implemented in Java.
+This was a collaborative work done by myself and two other coursemates.